-The Nintendo Entertainment System (often abbreviated as "NES," colloquially referred to as simply "Nintendo," and dubbed as the "Control Deck" on boxes and in documentation), also known as the Famicom, was Nintendo's first attempt to attract home consumers.
+The Nintendo Entertainment System (often abbreviated as "NES," colloquially referred to as simply "Nintendo," and dubbed as the "Control Deck" on boxes and in documentation), also known as the Famicom, was Nintendo's second attempt to attract home consumers, following the modest success of the Color TV Game in Japan.

-In Japan and many other Asian countries, the NES was known as the Family Computer (or as it came to be later known, the Famicom) in 1983; in some Asian countries, it was known as the Tata Famicom.
-It offered unrivalled technical power for the lowest possible price, selling over 1.4 million units in its first year and kick-starting Japan's console market.
+In Japan and many other Asian countries, the NES was known as the Family Computer (or as it came to be later known, the Famicom); in some Asian countries, it was known as the Tata Famicom.
+It released in Japan in July 15, 1983, on the same day as Sega's SG-1000, which it beat with its technical superiority and stronger software library.
+The Famicom offered unrivalled technical power in its time for the lowest possible price, selling over 1.4 million units in its first year and establishing console gaming as a mainstream market in Japan, a country that was previously dominated by arcades and home computers (such as the PC-88, PC-98, FM-7, X1, and MSX).

 The 8-bit video game console was released by Nintendo as the NES in North America, Europe and Australia in 1985.
 After the North American video game market crash of 1983, the NES was the perfect revitalization.
 It went on to become the best-selling video game console of all time (up until the PlayStation).
 Some of the Hollywood stars at the time who owned the NES at the time included Michael J. Fox, Robin Williams, Whoopi Goldberg, Tom Hanks, Bruce Willis, and Tom Cruise.